Building safety for flat buyers

 If you’re told that the building in which the flat is located needs work to make it safe, you will need to find out the answers to the following questions:

-- Is there an effective fire watch system to alert residents in case of fire?
+- Is there an effective fire watch system (waking watch) or common alarm system to alert residents in case of fire?

 - Who pays for this system?